latex3/latex2e/required/babel/README.md

 ### Latest changes

 ```
+3.24   - Prelimimary support for Thai interword spacing with luatex.
 3.23   - After extensive tests and fixing some issues, bidi=basic is
          not experimental any longer.
        - import in \babelprovide does not require a language code if